IntersectMBO/plutus-apps/Readme.md

 It works!

-Documentation is yet to come, but there is a usage example in examples/central-counter which also uses servant-subscriber used for counter live updates.
+Documentation is yet to come, but there is a usage example in examples/central-counter which also uses servant-subscriber for counter live updates.
 Generated code is only partly tested, especially Query parameters are still completely untested.